Unraveling the positive effect of twisted helicene structure on narrowband electroluminescence

 Abstract

-Multi-resonance (MR) materials based on 1,4-BN-heteroarenes have attracted extensive attention in recent years for narrowband electroluminescence.
+Multi-resonance (MR) materials based on 1,4-BN-heteroarenes have attracted extensive attention in recent years for their narrowband electroluminescence.
 Extending the π-conjugation of MR skeletons is a widely adopted strategy to regulate their emission colors, but it inevitably induces structural distortion and undesirable vibronic couplings, thus broadening the emission bandwidth.
-Herein, we design and synthesize new MR emitters via π-extension of a classic MR backbone (CzBN) and disclose how the twisted structure plays a positive role in reducing emission bandwidth.
+Herein, we design and synthesize new MR emitters via π-extension of a classic MR backbone (CzBN) and disclose how the twisted structure plays a positive role in reducing the emission bandwidth.
 Specifically, π-extension of CzBN to form a [5]helicene substructure (BN-5H) induces serious vibrations, while further extending the helicene moiety to build a [7]helicene substructure (BN-7H) suppresses undesirable vibrations by locking the conformation.
-As a consequence, BN-7H achieves a smaller full-width at half-maximum (FWHM) of 28 nm compared with BN-5H (33 nm) in organic lightemitting diodes with longer device lifetime.
-These results break the traditional cognition of the detrimental effect of highly twisted structure on narrowband emission and offer a new design concept for the future development of narrowband electroluminescence materials.
+As a consequence, BN-7H achieves a smaller full-width at half-maximum (FWHM) of 28 nm compared with BN-5H (33 nm) in organic light-emitting diodes and longer device lifetime.
+These results overturn the traditional cognition of the detrimental effect of highly twisted structures on narrowband emission and offer a new design concept for the future development of narrowband electroluminescence materials.

 Please wait while we load your content...